engsanjid/engsanjid/README.md

 ### Hi there 👋, Hey,i am passionate coder
 #### Exploring coding to solve real-world problems
-"Hi, I'm sanjid, a passionate learner diving into the world of programming.
+Hi, I'm sanjid, a passionate learner diving into the world of programming.
 Currently, I'm mastering Data Structures and Algorithms (DSA) and exploring Web Design.
 I love solving problems through code and aspire to build impactful software solutions.
-When I'm not coding, I enjoy exploring new technologies and learning from the developer community."
+When I'm not coding, I enjoy exploring new technologies and learning from the developer community.

 Skills: C/ HTML / CSS